 The Taste of Autumn For me, the first squash of fall ranks right up there with the first berries of summer, or the first braise of winter.
 I find the flavor of winter squash infinitely more complex than its summertime cousins, such as zucchini.
 Hard squash are as versatile as they are varied—look for kabocha,… Read More →

 12 Winter Squash Varieties These days, hard squash are all I am thinking about.
 Harvested in the fall, these gourds will last throughout the cold winter months, hence the name winter squash.
-Beyond the popular sugar pumpkins, acorn and butternut squashes you’re probably familiar with, varieties come in a staggering diversity of size, shape and… Read More →
+Beyond the popular sugar pumpkins, acorn and butternut squashes you’re probably familiar with, varieties come in a staggering diversity of sizes, shapes and… Read More →

 Family-Friendly Meal Inspiration It’s that time of year again.
-Summer is coming to a close, kids are going back to school, time to get back into the routine of family dinners.
-So I dug through the archives to find recipes for my family’s favorite meals, and while these are especially appropriate for fall, I bet… Read More →
+Summer is coming to a close, kids are going back to school, and it’s time to get back into the routine of family dinners.
+So I dug through the archives to find recipes for my family’s favorite meals and, while these are especially appropriate for fall,… Read More →

 A Classic Northern Italian Combo By Andrew Zimmern There is no better fall treat than this amazingly insane pumpkin gnocchi.
 I dare you to eat just one bowl.

 Soft, Tender & Rich with Ricotta By Jenn Louis In the fall, I dress these gnocchetti with sautéed squash and sage brown butter.
 In the winter, I serve them with a meat ragù.
 In the summer, it must be pesto!
 Recipe from Jenn Louis’ Pasta By Hand.
 Order your copy here.